tonytonyjan/crypto_flora/README.md

 ## Use Cases and Ideas

-1. **Icebreakers**: Use the tool in social settings to generate flowers from attendees' names or favorite words, and attendees can gather other people with matching flowers, or can collect flowers by scanning QR codes to make a bouquet.
+1. **Anonymous Avatars**: Use the generated flowers as unique profile pictures that do not reveal personal information.
 2. **Gifts**: Generate personalized flower art based on names or messages.
+3. **Icebreakers**: Use the tool in social settings to generate flowers from attendees' names or favorite words, and attendees can gather other people with matching flowers, or can collect flowers by scanning QR codes to make a bouquet.
-3. **Digital Art**: Create unique digital artworks for personal use or NFTs.
+4. **Digital Art**: Create unique digital artworks for personal use or NFTs.